magento/knowledge-base/src/Troubleshooting/known-issues-patches-attached/advanced-reporting-404-error-on-magento-commerce.md

 ---
 title: Advanced Reporting 404 error on Magento Commerce
-labels: Magento Commerce,patch,troubleshooting,known issues,404 error,2.2.6,Advanced Reporting
+labels: 2.2.6,404 error,Advanced Reporting,Magento Commerce,known issues,patch,troubleshooting
 ---

 This article provides a patch for the Magento Commerce issue when a customer gets a 404 error when they attempt to access [Advanced Reporting](https://docs.magento.com/m2/ee/user_guide/configuration/general/advanced-reporting.html).
 After this patch is installed, users will be able to access Advanced Reporting.